-Below is an internship search timeline for students in the Two-Year MBA program:
+Below is an internship search timeline for MBA students:

 AUGUST - Throughout orientation, you'll be meeting classmates and learning team-building skills that should serve you for life.
 You'll also meet alumni and be exposed to important information about career paths.